newbieYoung/Simple-Crop/README-en.md

 	</tr>
 	<tr>
 		<td>scaleSlider</td>
-		<td>Whether to enable the scale slider（Recommended for PC, Two-finger operation is activated by default on the mobile.）</td>
+		<td>Whether to enable the scalable slider（Recommended for PC, Two-finger operation is activated by default on the mobile.）</td>
 		<td>Not Wechat</td>
 	</tr>
 	<tr>